ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring how people change when they get power (and why it's predictable)
+   - Exploring the predictable ego inflation of power
    - Finding the satirical angle
    - Making it relatable and timeless